Skip to main content

 • User-Agent: Parakey-WebhookWorker/<version>

 • Body: the JSON representation of the resource.
-The payload has the same shape as the corresponding GET endpoint for that entity.
-Today only Event Logs are supported, so the body matches GET /eventLogs/:id.
-The payload is currently always serialized as API version 1.0, regardless of the version you use elsewhere in the API.
+The payload has the same shape as the corresponding GET endpoint for that entity, serialized using the webhook's configured API version:

 Responding to a request